Led Zeppelin: Early years: 1968–1970

 Still billed as the New Yardbirds, the band began their first tour of the UK on 4 October 1968, when they played at the Mayfair Ballroom in Newcastle upon Tyne.
 Their first show as Led Zeppelin was at the University of Surrey in Guildford on 25 October.
 Tour manager Richard Cole, who would become a major figure in the touring life of the group, organised their first North American tour at the end of the year.
 (Note: The first show was in Denver on 26 December 1968, followed by other West Coast dates before the band travelled to California to play Los Angeles and San Francisco.)
-Their debut album, Led Zeppelin, was released in the US during the tour on 13 January 1969, and peaked at number 10 on the Billboard chart; it was released in the UK, where it peaked at number 6, on 31 March.
+Their debut album, Led Zeppelin, was released in the US in January 1969 during the tour, and peaked at number 10 on the Billboard chart; it was released in the UK, where it peaked at number 6, on 31 March.
 According to Steve Erlewine, the album's memorable guitar riffs, lumbering rhythms, psychedelic blues, groovy, bluesy shuffles and hints of English folk music made it "a significant turning point in the evolution of hard rock and heavy metal".